 Introduction to Commissioning and Initial Startup

-This 1-day course will speak to the important phases of commissioning and initial startup of a project.
+This course will speak to the important phases of commissioning and initial startup of a project.
 Engineers and operators new to commissioning will learn what the important issues are.
 Design engineers not involved in commissioning will gain insight into design requirements imposed by commissioning and startup.
 Topics include:

 - The two phases of commissioning: planning and execution